Opendigitalradio/ODR-DabMod/dpd/README.md

 TODO
 ----

-Implement a PA model.
+ - Implement a Volterra polynomial to model the PA.
+Compared to the current model this would also capture the time dependent behaviour of the PA.
+ - Make the predistortion more robust.
+At the moment the shoulders sometimes increase instead of decrease after applying newly calculated predistortion parameters.
+Can this behaviour be predicted from the measurement?
+This would make it possible to filter out bad predistortion settings.
+ - Find a better measurement for the quality of the predistortion.
+The peak-shoulder difference might be too large to be captured with the USRP, as the ADC has 12 bit and DAB signals have a large crest factor.
-Implement cases for different oversampling for FFT bin choice.
+ - Implement cases for different oversampling for FFT bin choice.
-Fix loads of missing and buggy aspects of the implementation.